 Is it possible to look the same in mirrors and pictures?

 People would need to be symmetrical or look exactly the same on both sides for this to occur.
 However, there is no such thing as a completely symmetrical person.

 Lighting and other factors will play a role in how you look in both settings.
 For example, if the area where your mirror is has great lighting, consider taking your photos in an area with similar lighting to get better effects.

 If you prefer how you look in a mirror to the way you look in photos, consider making a comparison when you are looking at yourself in the mirror.
-How much light does the room where your mirror is have versus the location where you took the photo?
+How much light does the room where your mirror has versus the location where you took the photo?